 Decluttering isn’t something you do once and are done.
 Your needs change, your preferences change, the season of life you’re in changes. etc. Not to mention, the more you declutter and see the benefits of living with less, the more willing and excited you become to let go of more.

 Make getting rid of things you don’t use, need or love part of your daily routine and you’ll reach your decluttering goals even faster!

 6. Do a quick daily reset of your home

 Getting in the habit of putting things away as soon as you’re done using them is a great habit to get into to keep your home clutter-free.
 But sometimes life happens and it doesn’t always get done!

-My favourite way to stay on top of the keeping the house tidy and clutter-free, even on busy days, is doing a quick daily reset of our house.
+My favourite way to stay on top of keeping the house tidy and clutter-free, even on busy days, is doing a quick daily reset of our house.

-And the best part is, once you are in the habit of doing a quick reset every day, it won’t take much time or effort.
+And the best part is, once you get in the habit of doing a quick reset every day, it won’t take much time or effort.
 When you stay on top of any messes by tidying up at least once a day, things don’t have a chance to pile up or get out of control.